The Basketball League: History

+Launch as NAPB, 2017–2018

 In July 2017, Dave Magley and Severko Hrywnak announced the formation of North America Premier Basketball (NAPB).
 Magley previously served as commissioner for the National Basketball League of Canada (NBLC), and Hrywnak was co-founder of the Premier Basketball League (PBL).

-The league launched its inaugural 2018 season with eight teams: the Albany Patroons, Kansas City Tornados, Kentucky Thoroughbreds, Nevada Desert Dogs, Ohio Cardinals, Rochester Razorsharks, Vancouver Knights, and the Yakima SunKings.
+The league launched its inaugural 2018 season with eight teams: Albany Patroons, Kansas City Tornados, Kentucky Thoroughbreds, Nevada Desert Dogs, Ohio Cardinals, Rochester Razorsharks, Vancouver Knights, and the Yakima SunKings.
 The Yakima SunKings defeated the Albany Patroons in a best-of-three series to become inaugural NAPB champions.

+Magley purchase and rebranding, 2018–2021

 After the first season, Dave Magley and his wife Evelyn acquired the league as sole owners, and rebranded as The Basketball League (TBL).
 Paul Mokeski was named commissioner of the league for its 2019 season, which commenced with ten teams.
 The league's second season was ended prematurely, as many teams were struggling financially.
 In a rematch from the prior year, the Albany Patroons defeated the Yakima SunKings in a best-of-three series to become TBL champions.
 Paul Woolpert was fired as Yakima's head coach prior to the final game, as he had protested the team owner refusing to pay for his coaching staff's flights to Albany.

 The 2020 season began with twelve teams, but ended prematurely with no playoffs held due to the COVID-19 pandemic.
 Carlnel Wiley replaced Paul Mokeski as league commissioner prior to this season.

 Twenty-nine teams played during the 2021 season, with the Enid Outlaws defeating the Syracuse Stallions in a best-of-three series to capture the league championship.

+NBLC dissolution and BSL formation, 2022–2024

 We are a showcase league, trying to provide players with opportunities.
 We don’t have buyout clauses, so players can leave if they find another opportunity.
 We provide video and stats, which is important for players who want to go overseas, because those are the two things that you need to get a chance.